ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 Greetings.
 This one is my first blog post about penetration testing.
 I encountered with this scenario on **Hack The Box**.
 This machine is currently active.
 Hence, I can't tell its name.

-Before starting, I want to make some explanations.
+Before we get started, I want to make some explanations.

 While I was researching about manipulation of libraries, I saw that people were saying that this method looked like "DLL Hijacking".